-Leasehold improvements - 10 years straight line basis Furniture and equipment - 10 years straight line basis
+Leasehold improvements - 10 years straight line basis Furniture and equipment - 5 years straight line basis Computer hardware - 3 years straight line basis

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)

 (d) IMPAIRMENT OF LONG LIVED ASSETS

 Long lived assets are tested for recoverability whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
 An impairment loss is recognized when the carrying value exceeds the total undiscounted cash flows expected from their use and eventual disposition.
 The amount of the impairment loss is determined as the excess of the carrying value of the asset over its fair value.